 In 2008, the US entered into the Hague Convention on the Protection of Children and Co-operation in Respect of Intercountry Adoption with the intent to facilitate more ethical adoptions between countries.
 If both parties were signees to the convention, then each country was making assurances that the children would be put first.

 I now watch as some families try to bring home critically ill children or children who are about to age out of their respective system, adoptions in which time is of the essence.
-Because of the layers of bureaucracy that are now in place, it has become impossible to gain visa approvals in a timely manner for these children.
-This means there are children who have either died or aged out while waiting for the wheels of government to grind out their approvals.
+Because of the layers of bureaucracy that are now in place, it has become impossible to gain visa approvals promptly for these children.
+This means some children have either died or aged out while waiting for the wheels of government to grind out their approvals.

 I’m all for the more questionable agencies being weeded out and for appropriate paperwork being submitted for a child to show they are indeed an orphan, but I’m not entirely convinced that this is what has been accomplished.
 It has also failed to fulfill the promise of opening up adoptions between the US and other Hague signees, as even some of those countries still do not have any type of adoption agreement with the US.